QFlowLearn: QTI 3.0 authoring

 What is next

-Recent commits have focused on public fixtures, package metadata, release checks, inline gap-match rendering, match rows, select-point and position-object behavior, point coordinate tolerances, and less brittle graphical interaction tests.
+Recent releases have focused on public fixtures, package metadata, release checks, dependency-free XML parsing, delivery-safe XML redaction, server-side scoring, shared-vocabulary authoring helpers, PNP-adjacent metadata, inline gap-match rendering, match rows, select-point and position-object behavior, point coordinate tolerances, and less brittle graphical interaction tests.

 Certification is next.
 Before we submit, the support matrix, fixture suite, browser tests, package inspection, and accessibility checks need to match the claims.
 We also need more manual accessibility testing and better ergonomics for drag and graphical interactions.
 The repo is public at github.com/LongsightGroup/qti3.